Regiment Royal Army Medical Corps

-In April 1916, Charles became ill and on the 25th April he was found to have an enlarged spleen and in hospital himself with amoebic dysentry and was declared unfit for general service for 3 months.
-It was decided to evacuate him back to the UK and on the 24th May 1916 he embarked in Valletta for the return trip.
+In April 1916, Charles became ill and, on the 25th April, he was found to have an enlarged spleen and was admiited to hospital suffering with amoebic dysentry.
+He was declared "unfit for general service for 3 months".
+It was decided to evacuate him back to the UK, and on the 24th May 1916 he embarked in Valletta for the return trip.
 As well as amoebic dysentry and an enlarged spleen, he was by now also suffering from jaundice.

 The next stage in Charles' military service is harder to untangle, but on the 26th August 1917, almost exactly a year from posting in Sheffield, he was admitted to the 2nd Western General Hospital from the French Expeditionary Force.
 He seems to have been attached to the 9th Battalion of the Notts & Derbyshire Regiment.